Ex-Deutsche Bank broker's U.S. tax charges could be dropped in deal

-NEW YORK (Reuters) - A former Deutsche Bank AG broker accused of participating in the largest tax fraud in U.S. history has reached a deal with federal prosecutors approved by a judge on Monday that could result in charges being dropped in a year.
+NEW YORK, Nov 16 (Reuters) - A former Deutsche Bank AG broker accused of participating in the largest tax fraud in U.S. history has reached a deal with federal prosecutors approved by a judge on Monday that could result in charges being dropped in a year.

 A U.S. prosecutor disclosed in court that his office had reached a deferred prosecution agreement with David Parse, whose 2011 conviction on charges including mail fraud was overturned by a federal appeals court in January.